denxxs/EnterRAG/README.md

 # EnterRAG (modularized)

-This refactor splits the monolithic `indexv9-working.py` into a modular structure with env-based config, services, utilities, and Streamlit pages.
+This refactor splits the monolithic app into a modular structure with env-based config, services, utilities, and Streamlit pages.

 ## Structure